abisummers/abisummers.github.io/src/pages/articles/planning.md

 language: "en"
 title: How to plan a day trip
 intro: Tips on planning a day trip within Île-de-France as part of my alphabet project
+description: Tips on planning a day trip within Île-de-France as part of my alphabet project
 publishedDate: 2024-04-21
 ---